chrisullyott/human-name-parser/README.md

 A human name parser written in PHP.

 Based on Josh Fraser's [PHP-Name-Parser](https://github.com/joshfraser/PHP-Name-Parser).
-Here, I attempted to rewrite the library to be more understandable (at least to myself) and perhaps more maintainable as a result.
-Just about all of the original features are maintained.
+I attempted to rewrite the library to be more easily understandable (at least to myself).
+Nearly all the original features are maintained.

+The algorithm first sanitizes a name string, and then breaks it into smaller pieces using a library of professional titles and suffixes.

 ### Installation